Hiking Tours in the Channel Islands

 With our holidays in the Channel Islands including daily baggage transfers and overnight stays in welcoming hotels and B&B's, you can focus on breathing in the wonderful scenery and perhaps enjoying a Guernsey Ice Cream (or two!)

-Choose from an island-hopping itinerary taking in the best of the three islands of Guernsey, Jersey and Sark, or concentrate on the beautiful coastlines of either Isle of Wight, GuernseyJersey on our stand-alone coastal path tours.
-If you're looking for something really special, you may also like to consider doing the Channel Islands in Comfort, with overnight stays in some of the island's best boutique hotels.
+Choose from an island-hopping itinerary taking in the best of the three islands on the Channel Islands in Comfort, with overnight stays in some of the island's best boutique hotels or concentrate on the beautiful coastlines of either Isle of Wight, GuernseyJersey on our stand-alone coastal path tours.
 Whatever option you choose, our dedicated team of specialists will make sure your Channel Islands experience is a memorable one!

 View all Tours